DareData/lp-llm/00-llm-basics/03-NN-intermediate.md

 ## The Attention Mechanism 👁️🎯

 The Attention Mechanism allows the model to focus on different parts of the input sequence when predicting each part of the output sequence, mimicking the selective nature of human focus.
-It greatly improves the performance of seq2seq models by providing a shortcut between the context and the current target word being predicted.
+It greatly improves the performance of seq2seq models by creating a direct connection between the context and the current target word being predicted.
+Essentially, the Attention Mechanism links the inputs to each step of the Decoder, allowing it to access these values directly.

 <img src="../images/PSs6nxngL6khd.jpg" alt="" width="300" height="auto">